isomerpages/moe-jurongpri/index.md

 image: /images/isomer-logo.svg
 permalink: /
 notification: "SCHOOL AND OFFICE WILL BE CLOSED ON 24TH APRIL, MONDAY.
-SCHOOL WILL RESUME A PER USUAL ON 25TH APRIL, TUESDAY. "
+SCHOOL WILL RESUME AS PER USUAL ON 25TH APRIL, TUESDAY. "
 sections:
   - hero:
       background: /images/homepage04041.gif